Introducing Rare Resiliency: A column for parents of children with rare, serious, or chronic illness

 By definition of being a parent to a child with extra care needs, you are resilient.

 At the very core of the idea of resiliency is a requirement for experiencing hardship, adversity, or difficulty.
 In the literature on resiliency, there is a lot of talk about ‘bouncing back’ to a steady state that existed prior to the stressor.
 However, when it comes to being a parent like us, the stressors are chronic, they are often daily.
-There is no going back to the life before your child’s rare diagnosis; and therefore I feel the language of ‘bouncing back’ is less useful.
+There is no going back to the life before your child’s rare diagnosis, and therefore I feel the language of ‘bouncing back’ is less useful.

 Parents like us find ways to activate our psychological system and adapt or pivot with resiliency skills that become ongoing practices to fend off the ongoing stress.
-Resiliency occurs in the moment after a mistake, in the moment after something painful, in the moment after feeling overwhelmed.
-Resiliency is the ability to begin again, again and again.
+Resiliency occurs in the moment after a mistake, in the moment after something painful, and in the moment after feeling overwhelmed.
+Resiliency is the ability to begin again, again, and again.
 Resiliency skills are often subtle, routine practices that offer a buffer and buoyancy.

 Resiliency is a multifaceted and sometimes paradoxical skill set.
-With this monthly column we will explore the concepts and skills that play a protective role against chronic and acute stress.
-Each month will challenge and encourage you to continue to develop that inner steadying strength as we face illness and uncertainty, sorrow and joy.
+With this monthly column, we will explore the concepts and skills that play a protective role against chronic and acute stress.
+Each month will challenge and encourage you to continue to develop that inner steadying strength as we face illness and uncertainty, sorrow, and joy.